Murzyn: Scholarly discourse

 The word "Murzyn" is sometimes translated as either "black" or, more controversially, "Negro".
-With regards to the English word "Negro", however, the socio-cultural roots of each word are significantly different.
+With regards to the English word "Negro", however, the socio-cultural roots of each word are significantly different in the corresponding cultures.
 In the opinion of linguist Marek Łaziński, it has also been associated with Shakespeare's 'noble' Othello, usually called a "moor" in English.
 Sociologist Antonina Kloskowska, writing in 1996 in "Race", ethnicity and nation: international perspectives on social conflict, says the word Murzyn "does not carry pejorative connotations.
-However, in 2006 philologist Grażyna Zarzycka said that the word "'Murzyn', which many Poles, including academics, is not offensive, is seen by some black people as discriminatory and derogatory."
+However, in 2006 philologist Grażyna Zarzycka said that the word "'Murzyn', which to many Poles, including academics, is not offensive, is seen by some black people as discriminatory and derogatory."

 Łaziński, writing in the language advice column of the Polish dictionary in 2008, suggested that in cases where an individual may perceive Murzyn to be offensive, geographic or national designations should be used.
 According to Łaziński the word Murzyn in Polish is sometimes perceived as offensive, though many Poles would defend its use.
 In comparison, a direct translation of the English word "black", "czarny", does not seem better to him since it often carries negative connotations in Polish, though he feels it may eventually replace Murzyn due to the influence of foreign languages on Polish.
-According to philosopher Marcin Miłkowski, writing in 2012, the word Murzyn, "previously considered neutral, is now all but banned in newspapers".
+Philosopher Marcin Miłkowski wrote in 2012 that the word Murzyn, "previously considered neutral, is now all but banned in newspapers".

 In August 2020 Łaziński published an opinion about the usage of the word, at the website of the Polish Language Council.
 According to Łaziński, the word had little negative association through the 1980s and into the 1990s; but as the Polish language evolved, the word became less and less common and its associations became more and more pejorative.
 In his new opinion, Łaziński has argued against its modern and public use and recommended that the word "Murzyn" not be used other than in historical quotations.
-This was later accepted as the official stance of the council.

 In early March 2021, on the 55th plenary session of the Polish Language Council, Łaziński's opinion was unanimously voted as official opinion of the council.
 The Council opinion is a recommendation, it does not have legal binding, yet this was unique and first time recognition of the archaic and pejorative meaning by a high expert body.